Helpful Tips on How to Protect Trees from Heavy Snow

 Shovels and snowblowers are designed to move snow out of high-traffic areas, but in doing so, the snow can land in other areas of your lawn, including trees.
 Compared to natural snowfall, this snow tends to be much denser and stick together, creating more room for it to cause stress and damage to tree branches.
 With this in mind, it’s important to direct shoveled or blown away snow in a direction away from trees and other plants within your landscape.

 As a lawn and tree care provider, Lush Lawn & Safari Tree knows what it takes to protect Southeast Michigan landscapes from winter damage.
-So in the midst of temperature drops, winter winds and wet snow, you can be sure your landscape can withstand winter injury and thrive in the springtime.
-Let us help protect your home’s outdoor space — request a free quote!
+So in the midst of temperature drops, winter winds, and wet snow, you can be sure your landscape can withstand winter injury and thrive in the springtime.
+You’ll never have to wonder how to protect trees from heavy snow ever again.
+Let us help keep your home’s outdoor space safe — request a free quote!